The Black Birthing Body

 According to the American Midwifery Certification Board, there were 11,826 CNMs and 101 CMs in 2017.
-While searching for information for this paper I noticed that there is a serious lack of contemporary information regarding Black midwives, and midwives of color in general.
+While searching for information for this paper I noticed that there is a serious lack of contemporary information regarding Black midwives and midwives of color in general.
 And the little information that I could find about Black midwives was only about Black CNMs.
-The American College of Nurse-Midwives say that, as of 2018 “midwives of color represent 5%-6% of ACNM midwives ”and 2% of all midwives in the U.S. are Black.
+The American College of Nurse-Midwives says that as of 2018 “midwives of color represent 5%-6% of ACNM midwives ”and 2% of all midwives in the U.S. are Black.

 How Can Midwifery Help the Black Community?